 3 Answers To "What Do You Look For In A Company?"

-Sometimes your interviewer will ask you, “What do you look for in a company?”
-You might be thinking to yourself, what I look for is the company I’m interviewing for right now.
-But there’s actually a better way to answer this question that will impress your interviewer and help them understand “who you are” in more depth.
+Sometimes, your interviewer will ask you, “What do you look for in a company?”
+You might be thinking to yourself; what I look for is the company I’m interviewing for right now.
+But there’s actually a better way to answer this question to impress your interviewer and help them understand “who you are” in more depth.

 What Is The Interviewer Looking For

 When the interviewer asks this question, they are looking to list the qualities you look for in a company.
 This is different than describing the actual company themselves.
 A good way to think about answering this question is to presume some of the core line items that may come up if you were to read through a companies mission statement.